 “So we came up with Secrets.
 The Secret is a fully random 160-bit key that’s impossible to brute force.
 You can use or generate as many Secrets as you need.”

-While the likelihood of anyone guessing a keys like “AHG2SAAF73LNARY9D1BT6QNCMAFL7Z8WE” is low, the possibility does exist.
-Pairing the generated key with a pass phrase or some other method if optional user-created lock could make the tool even more secure.
+While the likelihood of anyone guessing keys like “AHG2SAAF73LNARY9D1BT6QNCMAFL7Z8WE” is low, the possibility does exist.
+Pairing the generated key with a passphrase or some other method if the optional user-created lock could make the tool even more secure.

 More Ways to use Sync